-Version: May 6, 2016.
-Some of these exercises were first developed for a short course given under the auspices of CEMMAP at UCL, in 2003, and have been expanded somewhat for subsequent short courses in Aarhus, Les Diablerets, the JSM 2014 in Boston and the University of Copenhagen.
+Version: May 22, 2017.
+Some of these exercises were first developed for a short course given under the auspices of CEMMAP at UCL, in 2003, and have been expanded for subsequent short courses.

 R is intended to be a convenient interactive language and you can do many things on the fly by just typing commands into the R console, or even by pointing and clicking at one of the GUI interfaces, but I find that it is often preferable to save R commands into a file and execute a group of commands - this encourages a more reproducible style of research - and can be easily done using the source("commands.R") command.
 Saving output is a bit more complicated since there are many forms of output, graphics are usually saved in either postscript or pdf form, and tables can be saved in latex format for subsequent inclusion in documents.
 Together with Achim Zeileis, U. of Innsbruck, I've written a paper in J. of Applied Econometrics on reproducible research strategies that describes some of these things in more detail.
 The paper and some other ranting and raving about reproducibility are also available from my homepage.